arnold-c/OutbreakDetection/manuscript/manuscript.typ

 The percentage of clinic visits (P) that are tested is varied between 10% and 60%, in 10% increments.
 Each "testing scenario" combines a testing rate (P) with one of the following tests:

-- An RDT equivalent with 85% sensitivity and specificity, and 0-day lag in result return.
+- An imperfect test with 85% sensitivity and specificity, and 0-day lag in result return.
 That is, 85% of true measles cases will be correctly labelled as positive, and 15% of non-measles febrile rash individuals that are tested will be incorrectly labelled as positive for measles.
 This acts as a lower bound of acceptability for a hypothetical measles RDT @20240613_tpp_measles_rubell_FV_EN
-- An RDT equivalent with 90% sensitivity and specificity, and 0-day lag in result return @brownRapidDiagnosticTests2020
+- An imperfect test with 90% sensitivity and specificity, and 0-day lag in result return @brownRapidDiagnosticTests2020
 - A perfect test with 100% sensitivity and specificity, and a 0-day test result delay.
 This is more accurate than is observed for current ELISA tests @hiebertEvaluationDiagnosticAccuracy2021, but it used to evaluate the theoretical best-case scenario
 - A perfect test with 100% sensitivity and specificity, and a 14-day test result delay